liuxuannan/Awesome-Multimodal-Jailbreak/README.md

 **We categorize attack methods into black-box, gray-box, and white-box attacks. in a black-box setting where the model is inaccessible to the attacker, the attack is limited to surface-level interactions, focusing solely on the model’s input and/or output.
 Regarding gray-box and white-box attacks, we consider model-level attacks, including attacks at both the encoder and generator.**

+- Input-level attack: attackers are compelled to develop more sophisticated input templates across prompt engineering, image engineering, and role-ploy techniques.
+- Output-level attack: Attackers focus on querying outputs across multiple input variants.
+Driven by specific adversarial goals, attackers employ estimation-based and search-based attack techniques to iteratively refine these input variants.

 <img src="https://github.com/liuxuannan/Awesome-Multimodal-Jailbreak/blob/main/pic/jailbreak_attack_A.png" alt="jailbreak_attack_black_box" />

-**As shown in Fig. A.1, attackers are compelled to develop more sophisticated input templates across prompt engineering, image engineering, and role-ploy techniques.** <br>
-**As shown in Fig. A.2, attackers focus on querying outputs across multiple input variants.
-Driven by specific adversarial goals, attackers employ estimation-based and search-based attack techniques to iteratively refine these input variants.**
+- Encoder-level attack: Attackers are restricted to accessing only the encoders to provoke harmful responses.
+In this case, attackers typically seek to maximize cosine similarity within the latent space, ensuring the adversarial input retains similar semantics to the target malicious content while still being classified as safe.
+- Generator-level attack: Attackers have unrestricted access to the generative model’s architecture and checkpoint, enabling attackers to conduct thorough investigations and manipulations, thus enabling sophisticated attacks.

 <img src="https://github.com/liuxuannan/Awesome-Multimodal-Jailbreak/blob/main/pic/jailbreal_attack_B.png" alt="jailbreak_attack_white_and_gray_box" />

-**As shown in Fig. B.1, attackers are restricted to accessing only the encoders to provoke harmful responses.
-In this case, attackers typically seek to maximize cosine similarity within the latent space, ensuring the adversarial input retains similar semantics to the target malicious content while still being classified as safe.** <br>
-**As shown in Fig. B.2, attackers have unrestricted access to the generative model’s architecture and checkpoint, enabling attackers to conduct thorough investigations and manipulations, thus enabling sophisticated attacks.**

 ### 📑Papers
 Below are the papers related to jailbreak attacks.